Radar engineering

-Radar engineering details are technical details pertaining to the components of a radar and their ability to detect the return energy from moving scatterers — determining an object's position or obstruction in the environment.
+Radar engineering is the design of technical aspects pertaining to the components of a radar and their ability to detect the return energy from moving scatterers — determining an object's position or obstruction in the environment.
 This includes field of view in terms of solid angle and maximum unambiguous range and velocity, as well as angular, range and velocity resolution.
 Radar sensors are classified by application, architecture, radar mode, platform, and propagation window.

 Applications of radar include adaptive cruise control, autonomous landing guidance, radar altimeter, air traffic management, early-warning radar, fire-control radar, forward warning collision sensing, ground penetrating radar, surveillance, and weather forecasting.